Drezlan/Jade-Regent/Campaign Timeline/Campaign Timeline.md

 One of the Tengu ninja pecks at helgarval but it bounces off of the helmet Koya continues healing [[Ochitsuite Arashi|Ochi]] and rapidly releases a burst of healing energies aiding the rest of the party also.

-Grayson not to be stopped by the ravens tricks barrels straight throught wind barrier and tries to grab it but the avian menace leaps out of the way. the Raven caws and blasts a bolt of electricity at Grayson striking him. the barely standing tengu who is somehow still alive vanishes from sight instantly but reappears narrowly missing one of the party with his blade.
+[[Grayson]] not to be stopped by the ravens tricks barrels straight throught wind barrier and tries to grab it but the avian menace leaps out of the way. the Raven caws and blasts a bolt of electricity at [[Grayson]] striking him. the barely standing tengu who is somehow still alive vanishes from sight instantly but reappears narrowly missing one of the party with his blade.
-Shoko continues to try and force the enemies to slumber but fails he then tries to close on grayson and the raven dropping his shield as he does so.
+[[Shoko]] continues to try and force the enemies to slumber but fails he then tries to close on grayson and the raven dropping his shield as he does so.
 [[Naoto no Hatsuyuki|Noe]] steps up next to the Tengu who is attempting to finish off [[Ochitsuite Arashi|Ochi]] and slashes him twice but he remains standing.
 [[Ochitsuite Arashi|Ochi]] takes the opportunity to fell the staggered enemy Tengu who dodges the swing but does not get up again. [[Ochitsuite Arashi|Ochi]] then dashes off to aid grayson as well weathering a strike by another enemy ravenman.
-Helgarval charges to headbutt again.
+[[Helgarval]] charges to headbutt again.
 Wei yan clambers onto the fallen Tengu and ends his life.
-Koya joins most of her party in coming to Grayson's aid filling those close to her with more of Desna's healing.
+Koya joins most of her party in coming to [[Grayson]]'s aid filling those close to her with more of Desna's healing.
-Unphased by his failure to snatch his feathered foe Grayson whips up his bow to fire and from inside the birds wall of air fills him with arrows ending Wodes' life.
+Unphased by his failure to snatch his feathered foe [[Grayson]] whips up his bow to fire and from inside the birds wall of air fills him with arrows ending Wodes' life.
 As he falls onto the roof outside the wall of wind subsides and the remaining ravenswarms dissappear.

 The tower they are in has openings for windows that are open to the elements bringing in a chill from outside.
 A fireplace stands against one wall, it's ashes cold. next to a stack of firewood.
 A trapdoor with a wooden ladder leading to it opens in the ceiling to the southwest.
 Six light cots are spaced about this chamber with a small footlocker next to each